 You may see a post ranking at 15 on the second page of Google.
 That would be a good post to revisit, using some of the tips I have covered here, you’ll see posts climb as you gradually improve them.

 Don’t be afraid to research facts online and reuse them.
 Curating content will help to inspire your writing or your video production.

 Always reform what you have found, never directly copy.
 Duplicate content is penalised by search engines.

 If you’d like to use facts within your own content, cite the original author.
 It’s even valuable to link to the original article to strengthen the point.

 You see there are so many ways to promote a website for the travel, tourism and leisure industry.
 All are easily done by the business owner, but it takes hard work and dedication.

 If you’d like to grow your business, it is all manageable.
 I like to encourage business owners to monitor their own websites – as this creates a certain passion when it comes to gaining rank and seeing traffic increase.
-Without analysis, media and content creation is very boring and you’ll soon give up.
+Without analysis, media and content creation is uninspiring and you’ll soon give it up.